phaserjs/phaser/README.md

 * Phaser.BitmapText no longer extends PIXI.BitmapText but replaces it entirely.
 * Phaser.Text no longer extends PIXI.Text but replaces it entirely.
 Phaser.Text now natively extends a Phaser Sprite, meaning it can be enabled for physics, damaged, etc.
 * Mouse.button and MSPointer.button have been removed.
 They never supported complex button events (such as holding down 2 buttons and releasing just one) or any buttons other than left and right.
 They have been replaced with the far more robust and accurate Pointer button properties such as `Pointer.leftButton`, `Pointer.rightButton` and so on.
+* The P2.Body.onBeginContact arguments have changed.
+It now sends 5 arguments: The Phaser.P2.Body, the p2.Body, the p2 Shape from Body A, the p2 Shape from Body B and the contact equations array.
+Note that the Phaser.P2.Body may be null if you collide with a 'native' p2 body (such as the world bounds).
+However the p2.Body argument will always be populated.
+* The P2.Body.onEndContact arguments have changed.
+It now sends 4 arguments: The Phaser.P2.Body, the p2.Body, the p2 Shape from Body A and the p2 Shape from Body B. Note that the Phaser.P2.Body may be null if this is the end of a contact with a 'native' p2 body (such as the world bounds).
+However the p2.Body argument will always be populated.

+### p2.js Upgraded to version 0.7

 ### New Features